data-science-with-r/data-tidying-import-project/README.md

 The data you will need to explore US inflation are spread across two files:

 -   `us-inflation.csv`: Annual inflation rate for the US for 12 CPI divisions.
 Each division is identified by an ID number.
--   `cpi-divisions.csv`: A "lookup table" of CPI division ID numbers and their descriptions.
+-   `cpi-divisions.xlsx`: A "lookup table" of CPI division ID numbers and their descriptions.

 A data table for each dataset can be seen below:

-A data table is below:

 `us-inflation`